rigelHadushiDev/WaterBottleNNClassifiers/README.md

 - Pickle 4.0
 - Matplotlib 3.8.0

-## Environment and Development

-The environment where we built our classifiers was Jupyter Notebook powered by Anaconda 24.1.2  running with python version 3.11.7 .

-Modules used were:

-- TensorFlow 2.16.1
-- Keras 3.3.3
-- NumPy 1.26.4
-- CV2 4.10.0
-- Pickle 4.0
-- Matplotlib 3.8.0

 ## Documentation

 In this repository, you will find three Jupyter notebooks containing my Data Science project.
 Each notebook includes comment lines that explain the purpose and details of the code implementation.